Registered Agent Requirements in Michigan (the Law Says "Resident Agent")

 New businesses: List Michigan Registered Agent.co on your Articles of Organization or Articles of Incorporation when filing with LARA.

-Existing businesses: File a change of resident agent form with LARA and pay the $5 state fee.
-Once processed, we begin receiving documents immediately.
+Existing businesses: File the Certificate of Change of Registered Office and/or Resident Agent (Form CSCL/CD-520) with LARA and pay the $5 state fee.
+Once processed, we begin receiving documents right away.

 Ready to get started?